Nathaniel Harrod1

 M, #237644, b.
 5 July 1854, d.
 21 February 1911

-Sir John Alexander Hanham, 9th Bt. was born on 5 July 1854.1 He is the son of Captain John Hanham and Amy Ursula Copland.2 He married Hon.
+Sir John Alexander Hanham, 9th Bt. was born on 5 July 1854.1 He was the son of Captain John Hanham and Amy Ursula Copland.2 He married Hon.
 Cordelia Lucy Lopes, daughter of Henry Charles Lopes, 1st Baron Ludlow and Cordelia Lucy Clark, on 18 July 1896.3 He died on 21 February 1911 at age 56.1

-Sir John Alexander Hanham, 9th Bt. graduated from Oxford University, Oxford, Oxfordshire, England, with a Master of Arts (M.A.).1 He succeeded to the title of 9th Baronet Hanham, of Dean's Court, Wimborne, Dorset [E., 1667] on 27 March 1877.1 He was admitted to Inner Temple in 1881 entitled to practice as a barrister.1 He was Apparitor-General for the Province and Diocese of Canterbury.4 He held the office of Justice of the Peace (J.P.) for Dorset.1 He held the office of Deputy Lieutenant (D.L.) of Dorset.1 He held the office of Member of the Dorset County Council.1
+He graduated from Oxford University, Oxford, Oxfordshire, EnglandG, with a Master of Arts (M.A.)1 He succeeded as the 9th Baronet Hanham, of Dean's Court, Wimborne, Dorset [E., 1667] on 27 March 1877.1 He was admitted to Inner Temple in 1881 entitled to practise as a barrister.1 He was Apparitor-General for the Province and Diocese of Canterbury.2 He held the office of Justice of the Peace (J.P.) for Dorset.1 He held the office of Deputy Lieutenant (D.L.) of Dorset.1 He held the office of Member of the Dorset County Council.1

 Children of Sir John Alexander Hanham, 9th Bt. and Hon.
 Cordelia Lucy Lopes